-We supply & fit a range of Top Brand Quality vehicle batteries with warranty from Budget battery 24 months to Premium Quality 4 years and have vehicle battery testing equipment available to check automotive batteries.
+A.M.P.S breakdown supply & fit a range of Brand New Premier Quality vehicle batteries with warranty from Budget battery 24 months to Premium Quality 4 years to replace your flat or worn out battery

 Use the correct specification of battery recommended for your vehicle.
 The original equipment vehicle battery may often be identified by a product code, typical examples are: 002 , 005 , 015 , 017, 027, 037 , 038, 048 , 049 , 054 , 063 Car battery, 065 Car Battery , 067 , 069 , 072 , 075 , 077 , 085, 088 , 089 ,093 , 096 , 097 , 110 , 154, 334 ,335 , 421 ,622 , 627 Truck Battery , 629 , 643 Truck / Tractor Battery , 644 , 647 , 648 , 655 , 656 , 663 , 664 , 678 , 895, 896